Fish Surveys - Minnow Traps

 • Administrative

-• Chapters should obtain a scientific collection permit before setting traps
+• Chapters must obtain a scientific collection permit from the appropriate government agency before setting traps

 • Do not operate under the guise of legal bait trapping as that is not what we are doing